 Omega- 3 fatty acids can be anti-inflammatory agents.
 Japanese researchers at Kagoshima University Hospital found that supplements of omega-3 fatty acids appeared to improve patients' breathing difficulties -- possibly by countering the airway inflammation seen in those with COPD.
 Omega-3 polyunsaturated fatty acids are found largely in oily fish, and to a lesser extent in flaxseed, walnuts, soybeans and canola oil.
 Half of the 64 patients drank a liquid supplement rich in omega-3 fats each day; the other half drank a supplement containing omega-6 fats, another type of polyunsaturated fat found in many foods, including vegetable oils and meat.
 After two years, patients in the omega-3 supplement group showed an overall improvement on tests that measured their breathing during a short bout of exercise.

-Acetylcysteine, the potent antioxidant, may be helpful for lung tissue.
+potent antioxidant, may be helpful for lung tissue.
 The dosage could be 100 to

 Glutamine is an amino acid that may help some individuals.